Airport Security Wait Times

 What time should I get to the airport?

 It depends on the airport and time of day.
-Use the 12-hour history chart above to see when lines peak at your airport.
+Use the 24-hour historical average chart above to see when lines peak at your airport.
 As a general rule, TSA recommends arriving 2 hours before domestic flights and 3 hours before international — but if you see red in the chart during your travel window, add extra time.

 Does TSA PreCheck make a big difference?